viperproject/prusti-dev/prusti-common/README.md

-# prusti-common
+# Prusti-common

-Common compiler-agnostic utilities used across the Prusti project.
+Common compiler-agnostic utilities used across the Prusti project, such as the Viper intermediate representation (VIR).
 This crate dynamically links to the JVM.